Dev4rno/Dev4rno/README.md

 ### 🚀 Full Stack Developer • Automation Architect • Lifelong Learner

-I'm a Spacecraft engineering graduate thrusting into new technical frontiers, and I love solving complex challenges by crafting elegant software with technical precision and creative problem-solving.
+As a Spacecraft engineering graduate thrusting into new technical frontiers, I love solving complex challenges by crafting elegant software with technical precision and creative problem-solving.

 ### 🔭 Currently working on
 Building products that push the boundaries of performance and user experience with Python, TypeScript, and Golang ecosystems.